 Jay opened a pack of cheese-puffs from the gas-station.
 “Good thing I brought extra munchies.”

 “Nice.”
-Bob worked on his cheeseburgers.
+Bob started on his cheeseburgers.
 Dan finished wrapping the cricket and produced a white lighter from his pocket.
-He offered the lighter and cricket to Bob, who declined the first puffs.
+He offered the lighter and bug-stick to Bob, who declined the first puffs.
 “Wanna watch TV while we get bug-eyed?”

 “Sure,” said Dan.